frostedechoes/canneddragons/Micro/buddy_cats.md

 ![](/_Resources/caturday-12-10-2022.jpeg)

-Just a couple of buddies checking out the action outside.
+Just a couple of buddies checking out the action.